designstem/projects/triangles/index.md

 #### A few examples:

-- ~People who are suffering from natural disasters or war zones all over the world often need quick shelter.
+- ~People who are suffering from the effects of natural disasters or living in war zones all over the world often need find shelter quickly.
 Some of the most efficient solutions for such constructions are based on  <a href="https://www.beale.af.mil/News/Article-Display/Article/948494/beale-airmen-make-a-difference-for-homeless-veterans/" target="_blank">polyhedral design</a>.~
-- ~Once we go to Mars (or camping), we might need lightweight and quick- or autoassembled and modular <a href="https://www.geek.com/news/nasa-reveals-top-three-designs-for-space-friendly-homes-on-mars-1781096/" target="_blank">solutions for housing</a>~
+- ~If humans colonize Mars (or even when we go camping), we might need lightweight and quick-to-assemble or autoassembled and modular <a href="https://www.geek.com/news/nasa-reveals-top-three-designs-for-space-friendly-homes-on-mars-1781096/" target="_blank">solutions for housing</a>~
-- ~And last but not least – the <a href="https://www.archdaily.com/883389/prefab-pop-up-shelter-designed-for-burning-man-and-perfected-for-disaster-relief" target="_blank">Burning Man Festival</a> – which takes us back to the first point.~
+- ~Last but not least – the <a href="https://www.archdaily.com/883389/prefab-pop-up-shelter-designed-for-burning-man-and-perfected-for-disaster-relief" target="_blank">Burning Man Festival</a> – which takes us back to the first point.~

 ---